darianyang/mm-github-pages-test/_pages/join_us.md

 ## Postdocs
 We have filled our position for a postdoctoral researcher starting in February 2022.

-**Qualifications:**
-* PhD in chemistry, physics, or related field
-* Ability to conduct independent research
-* Demonstrated ability to program in Python
-* Strong interpersonal and communication skills

-***This position can start immediately and until February 2022***.
-The position is funded by NIH and is for one year with the possibility for renewal.
-Candidates must successfully defend their PhD by the start of the position and be conferred their PhD by the end of the term in which they are appointed.

 ## Graduate Students
 Positions are available for graduate students with interests in computational biophysics or computational chemistry.
 To be considered for a position, please apply to one of the following graduate programs at the University of Pittsburgh: